What's in this article?

 Carrington Mortgage’s homepage is family-oriented, simple, and user-friendly.

-Again, this website uses progressive form lead paths as clickable buttons that are directly in the line of sight.
+Again, this website uses progressive form lead paths as clickable buttons directly in the line of sight.

-Also, you’ll notice a simple mission statement “A leader in Homeownership.”
-Adding mission statements ensure your reader will stay on the page longer because it verifies they’re on a website that can help them.
+You’ll also notice a simple mission statement: “A leader in Homeownership.”
+Adding mission statements ensures your readers will stay on the page longer because it verifies they’re on a website that can help them.

-What I also love about their website is it shows a simple comparison chart for each loan product offered, which is important information home buyers are always searching for.
+I also love that their website shows a simple comparison chart for each loan product offered, which is important information home buyers are always searching for.

 Ally